rtkartista/DataVisualization_Python/Readme.md

 ![Test Score](Score.PNG)

 ## Example Plots
-The results were generated using the data gathered during collision avoidance experimentations.
+The results were generated using the data gathered during collision avoidance experimentations by varying algorithms as [1 or 2] and number of agent as [4, 9, 15, or 25].
 Matplotlib and Seaborn packages were used to generate the below results along with numpy adn randas to make the computations efficient.
 1. Line Plot: This plot represent the variation of in range obstacles for each agent during the experiment's duration.
 ![](plots/lineplot.png)